geeogi/u--1/README.md

 - well structured, minimum styling, minimum JS
 - simple, navigable/searchable using browser UI
 - attempt some difference in the UI
-- be fully live websites, something I'll use daily
+- be fully live websites, something I use often

 ## 1 (sparklines)